mahinuralam/mahinuralam/README.md

 ### Hi there, 👋 I'm Md.
 Mahinur Alam
-###  I'm a competitive programmer and a passionate coder enjoys experimenting with new technologies.
+###  I Love to solve coding challenges and a passionate coder enjoys experimenting with new technologies.

 - 🔭 I’m currently doing competitive programming and learning algorithms and data strucures.
 - 🌱 Along with that, I'm learning new technologies and working on my personal projects.